Delaware Unclaimed Property VDA 2023 Invitation Dates

 Post-Delaware VDA responsibilities

 Once the ink is dry on the VDA-2 agreement and the agreed-upon amounts due to Delaware have been filed, it is important to remember that your reporting obligation is not over.
 Per the terms of all Delaware VDA-2 agreements signed with the Secretary of State, Holders must continue to file reports to Delaware for a minimum of three years to maintain the protections that were afforded through the VDA program – even if you determine that you have no reportable property due to Delaware (this is called a negative report or zero-dollar report).
 Failure to do so could result in the appearance of non-compliance and potential loss of audit protection.
-It is imperative that you continue filing to Delaware after completing the VDA process to ensure the time and effort exerted in completing the Delaware VDA is not wasted.
+It is imperative that you continue filing to Delaware after completing the VDA process to ensure the time and effort exerted in completing the Delaware VDA for 2023 is not wasted.
 While negative reports are not required in Delaware, it is best practice to submit a negative report if you’ve determined you have no unclaimed property due in Delaware even after the three year required period ends.
 This is considered a best practice as it confirms with the state that your company has completed your annual compliance check.
 As a recent development, communications are being sent from the Office of the Secretary of State inquiring about continued compliance and requesting Holders to “please file the reports or provide proof that the reports have already been filed.”

 Take Action